yasir2000/openwrt-oldwiki-md/OpenWrtDocs.rst

 !OpenWrt is an open source project to create a free embedded operating system for network devices.

 !OpenWrt is not tied to any particular device.
-You can install the software on a wide range of [:DocumentationSandBox/HardwareTable/Fix: devices].
+You can install the software on a wide range of [:TableOfHardware:Devices].
 Device developers can easily add new devices.
-Software developers can add new [:DocumentationSandBox/SoftwareTable/Fix: packages] which can be built and run on all of the supported devices.
+Software developers can add new [:OpenWrtDocs/Packages:packages] which can be built and run on all of the supported devices.

 Please join us on the !OpenWrt team.